django-hurricane/django-hurricane/website/basic-app.md

 layout: page
 title: Guide to your first Hurricane-based Application
 ---
+## What you'll learn
+- Create a Django app with Hurricane
+- Run it locally and then in Kubernetes with k3d
+- Add a custom check for Hurricane

 ## Table of contents:
 1. [Create basic Django application](#1-create-basic-django-application)
    1. [Manual Django setup](#manual-django-setup)